mattlewis92/angular-bootstrap-confirm/README.md

 #### is-open
 A 2-way bound variable to control if the popover is currently open or not.

+#### handle-focus
+Whether to auto focus the confirm button.
+Default true.

 ### confirmationPopoverDefaults
 There is also a value you can use to set the defaults like so:
 ```javascript